 A plan is your roadmap to solving the task.
 Don’t start solving a problem without a plan, hoping not to get confused about it.
 Give your brain time to analyze and process information.

 We offer you a simple question to ask before compiling a plan:

-Given A as input, what steps do I need to take to get B
+Given A as input, what steps do I need to take to get B as output?

 This is the most important step.
 You have to divide your plan into milestones and subtasks.
 They will be much easier to solve, track the progress, and pat yourself on the head for an excellent job.

 You should start solving subtasks from the easiest ones.
 When a problem seems easy, it means you know the answer (or are close to it).
 Narrow down the problem until you understand how to solve it.
 Solve each subtask independently of the others, and after solving it, combine the results.